Amazon S3

 See what changes when you connect Amazon S3 through Clawctl instead of managing it yourself.

-One secure place for your Amazon S3 credentials — encrypted and managed for you
+One secure place for your Amazon S3 Access Key ID — encrypted and managed for you

 No idea what your AI agent is doing with Amazon S3